priya-gitTest/DFDP2/README.md

 ## ⚙️ How It Works

-### On Startup
+### Run Scripts to

-- 50 mock DICOM files are created in `dicom_files/`
+- Extracting Metadata from DICOM files picked from TCIA and stored in `dicom_files/`
 - Metadata like `PatientID`, `StudyDate`, and `Modality` are extracted
-- Mapped to SNOMED CT and ROO terms
+- Map to SNOMED CT and ROO terms
-- RDF triples are generated and stored in an in-memory `rdflib.Graph`
+- RDF triples are generated

 ## 🧪 SPARQL Query Example